Andreas1313/SequenceTiming/docs/SequenceTiming.md

 <img src="picturesFromDocument/100_StepTimeTable.jpg"  width=70% height=70%>

-b) earliestStartNextStep_ms: When this time is elapsed, it is allowed to transfer to the next step.\
+1\) earliestStartNextStep_ms: When this time is elapsed, it is allowed to transfer to the next step.\
-c) latestStartNextStep_ms: The next transit must be in this time.
+2\) latestStartNextStep_ms: The next transit must be in this time.
 0 is to switch it totally off.

 <img src="picturesFromDocument/110_TimingDiagramm.jpg"  width=90% height=90%>